-POTENTIAL IMPACTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, The site is not within any areas designated for their international, 0 Flora and Fauna national or local nature conservation interest.
-Population The site would provide housing, including an element of affordable +/o housing to help meet local need.
-The site has fairly poor access to facilities, services, and employment opportunities by active travel or public transport.
-Human Health There is no known contamination within the site.
-The core path 0 network is adjacent to the site, leading to Saltoun Forest, but there is no other public open space in the immediate area.
-Soil The development of the site would result in some loss of class 2 and - 3.1 prime agricultural land.
-There are no rare or carbon rich soils on this site.
-Water The site is not shown to be at risk of river, surface water or coastal ? flooding on SEPA's flood map.
+POTENTIAL IMPACTS OF DEVELOPMENT: SEA Торіс Comments Score Biodiversity, Flora and Fauna The site is not within any areas designated for their international, national or local nature conservation interest.
+0 Population The site would provide housing, including an element of affordable housing to help meet local need.
+The site has poor access to facilities, services, and employment opportunities by active travel or public transport. +/o Human Health There is no known contamination within the site.
+The core path network and open space is limited in this area, though new development may be able to contribute to improvements. o/?
+Soil The development of the site would result in some loss of class 3.1 prime agricultural land.
+There are no rare or carbon rich soils on this site. - Water The site is not shown to be at risk of river or coastal flooding on SEPA's flood map.
+There is a very small pocket of surface water flooding.
+The site will potentially require a drainage impact assessment.
 The site is not within a Potentially Vulnerable Area.
-Due to a watercourse flowing through the site, a flood risk assessment may potentially be required.
-SEPA advises that the site is likely to be constrained due to flood risk.
-Air Development on the site would not be affected by existing sources 0 of air pollution.
-The site is in a location with limited access to local facilities, active travel routes and public transport so the development would lead to increased use of the private car.
-Climatic Factors West Saltoun is in a countryside location with poor accessibility and - access to facilities and services.
+SEPA has not raised any concerns with regards flood risk or potential impact on the water environment but has pointed out that if a significant scale of development took place there may be issues with waste water treatment capacity; a private treatment option would not be supported. ?
+Air Development on the site would not be affected by existing sources of air pollution.
+The site is in a location with limited access to local facilities, active travel routes and public transport so the site's development would lead to increased travel by private car.
+0 Climatic Factors Humbie is in a rural location with poor accessibility and very limited access to facilities and services.
 Development of this site would not be focusing development in the most accessible and sustainable locations and it would lead to an increase in car-based journeys and resultant greenhouse gas emissions.
-The site's aspect would not lend itself well to development that is resource efficient through siting (i.e. solar gain).
-Material Assets The site's development would not make efficient use of land and 0/- resources, being greenfield land of prime agricultural quality, unless development was limited to re-development of existing buildings.
-Cultural There are C listed buildings within the submitted site boundary, and o/?
-Heritage the Saltoun Hall inventory garden and designed landscape is adjacent.
-There are potential setting issues, depending on the design of any development.
-There is considered to be low to moderate potential for unknown archaeological remains.
-Landscape The site is in a rural location in an area classed as Lowland River -/?
-Valleys (South) in the Lothians Landscape Character Assessment.
-The site does not relate to any existing settlement though would be focused on an existing farm complex.
-It would not represent a logical settlement expansion.
-Dependent on the scale and nature of any development, it may appear as isolated and sporadic development in the countryside.
+The site's aspect would not lend itself well to development that is resource efficient through siting (i.e. solar gain). -

+Material Assets The site's development would not make efficient use of land and resources, being greenfield land of prime agricultural quality.
+Cultural Heritage There are no cultural heritage designations affecting the site.
+ELCAS advises that the site is in an area of unknown archaeological potential. o/?
+Landscape The site is currently arable land and is situated on the north-western edge of Humbie.
+The site is of a significant scale in relation to the existing village, and development of a large proportion of it would represent a significant impact on the character and scale of the village.
+Development that was restricted to a small scale and in the southern part of the site would relate reasonably well to the existing village and would be a more logical expansion in landscape terms. -//?

 SITE INFORMATION

-Topic Comments
+Торіс Comments

-Site Name Glenkinchie
+Site Name Windy Mains near Humbie

-Site Ref PM/TT/HSG036
+Site Ref PM/TT/MIN001

-Source of Site PPCA (agents) for Hopetoun Estate
+Source of Site G J Mennie for A Hodge

 Suggestion

-Site Size (ha) 0.9ha
+Site Size (ha) 44ha

-Current Use Arable agriculture
+Current Use Agricultural

-Proposed Use Housing
+Proposed Use Mineral extraction (unspecified but presumed sand and gravel)

-Summary 'Infill' development sites in the small settlement of Glenkinchie.
+Summary An area proposed for mineral extraction in a rural location to the north of

-Description
+Description Humbie.